Four men arrested on suspicion of aggravated trespass at Rishi Sunak’s home

 They remain in police custody and inquiries are ongoing.

-A video has been released by protest group Youth Demand showing a young man entering the Prime Minister’s property and defecating in a lake.
+A video has been released by protest group Youth Demand showing a young man entering the Prime Minister’s property and appearing to defecate in a lake.

 The group said the action was a “parting gift” for the Prime Minister and the Conservative Government.